mltframework/mlt_web/plugins/FilterVidstab.md

 title: Crop
 description:
 Used during application.
 0 = keep border, 1 = black background
-type: integer
+type: boolean
 readonly: no
 required: no
-minimum: 0
-maximum: 1
 default: 0
-widget: spinner

 ### invert

 title: Invert
 description:
 Used during application.
 Invert transforms
-type: integer
+type: boolean
 readonly: no
 required: no
-minimum: 0
-maximum: 1
 default: 0
-widget: spinner

 ### relative

 title: Relative
 description:
 Used during application.
 Consider transforms as absolute (0) or relative (1)
-type: integer
+type: boolean
 readonly: no
 required: no
-minimum: 0
-maximum: 1
 default: 1
-widget: spinner

 ### zoom